team-pp-studio/VoiceTuber/README.md

 -   Library of pre-made scene transitions and effects
 -   Customizable transitions for a professional and polished presentation

 ### 2.6.
-Mouse Tracking for Eye Movements
+Mouse Tracking for Eye and Body Movements
 -   Avatar's eyes follow the user's cursor for a more lifelike and responsive experience
+-   Post-processing pass and body morphing based on mouse position, creating an effect where the body of the model follows the mouse

 ### 2.7.
 Audio Analysis for Animation Triggers

 -   Audio amplitude analysis to use different sets of mouth shapes based on the loudness or quietness of the VTuber's speech
 -   Pitch analysis for detecting excitement or screaming

-### 2.8.
-Post-processing pass which would morph the whole image based on the mouse position

 3\.
 Open-Source and Lightweight Approach
 ----------------------------------------